SocialBot Grand Challenge FAQs

 What will my SocialBot do?

-Your socialbot will be an Alexa skill that can converse coherently and engagingly with humans on popular topics and current events.
-Alexa users in the U.S. will ask to converse with your socialbot about topics of interest to them, such as baseball playoffs, celebrity gossip, or scientific breakthroughs.
+Your SocialBot will be an Alexa skill that can converse coherently and engagingly with humans on popular topics and current events.
+If your SocialBot advances to the pertinent stage of the competition, Alexa users in the U.S. may ask to converse with your SocialBot about topics of interest to them, such as baseball playoffs, celebrity gossip, or scientific breakthroughs.
 For example:

 - User: Let’s chat about the Mars Mission.